antoine3000/dok-antoine/content/fabac-assignments/2020-03-04-electronics-design/_index.md

 ## Programming

-I'll program this board to make it be a pomodoro timer in two weeks, during the *Embedded programming* assignement.
+I will program this board to make it be a pomodoro timer in two weeks, during the *Embedded programming* assignement.